 - ceramic and

-As a doctor, I believe that, quality-wise, the Damon system self-ligation braces are the best, because, compared to other braces, the quality of the closing mechanism and the overall design are more superior.
+Damon system self-ligation braces are exceptional, because, compared to other braces, the quality of the closing mechanism and the overall design are more superior.

 The orthodontic wire in self-ligation braces is being affixed by a special door inside the bracket, which is why it is not being pressed as usual.
 For this reason, there is less friction inside the system and less power is being used for the movement of the teeth.
 Studies have not shown that treatment with these braces is faster than with regular metal braces.
 The only advantage of these braces that is shown in independent studies is that the visit to the orthodontist takes a shorter time and that oral hygiene is better.
 If your orthodontist claims that treatment with a self-ligation system is less painful and faster, please note that there is no scientific proof.

 Yes.
 Those types of braces are being placed on the inner side of teeth and are not noticeable.
 Ceramic braces, even though they are very aesthetic looking, are still noticeable.